With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 The Boggy Creek creature is perhaps the most famous Swamp Age encounter thanks to The Legend of Boggy Creek, a horror film released in 1973.
 The film dramatizes the true accounts of a Bigfoot-like hominid said to live in the swamps near Fouke, Arkansas.

-The true story isn’t quite as exciting as the flick: In the early ‘70s a huge hominid known as the Fouke Beast reportedly tormented a family in the Boggy Creek area, and perhaps made off with some livestock.
-The mayhem surrounding these incidents, which included a bounty of over a thousand dollar offered by a local radio station, resulted in the creation of the now-famous film.
+The true story isn’t quite as exciting as the flick: In the early ‘70s, a huge hominid known as the Fouke Beast reportedly tormented a family in the Boggy Creek area and perhaps made off with some livestock.
+The mayhem surrounding these incidents, which included a bounty of over a thousand dollars offered by a local radio station, resulted in the creation of the now-famous film.

 Why the Swamp?

 The Fouke monster is only one of many local legends featuring tales of Bigfoot-type beasts in the south.
-If the Skunk Ape and creatures like it are real, it makes sense that dense swamplands could provide the last peaceful space where they can exists without too much meddling from us humans.
-In seems in every corner of the continent humans may have pushed Bigfoot to far out, secluded areas.
+If the Skunk Ape and creatures like it are real, it makes sense that dense swamplands could provide the last peaceful space where they can exist without too much meddling from us humans.
+It seems in every corner of the continent humans may have pushed Bigfoot into secluded areas.

 Swamps provide abundant food sources.
-Bigfoot is thought by most researchers to be an omnivore, and in a warm ecosystem he would have vegetation available for most of the year.
-Some researchers also believe Sasquatch hunts and fishes for food, and an strong deer population along with shallow waters makes finding protein sources easy.
+Bigfoot is thought by most researchers to be an omnivore, and in a warm ecosystem, he would have vegetation available for most of the year.
+Some researchers also believe Sasquatch hunts and fishes for food, and a strong deer population along with shallow waters makes finding protein sources easy.